Little Rock's first airport opened in 1917 and was formally known as the Little Rock Intermediate Air Depot, operated by

 In 1953, the airport received major runway improvements occurred and the first Instrument Landing System (ILS) was installed soon after.

 Jets came to Little Rock in the 1960s, a new terminal opened in 1972, and a second commercial service runway was opened in 1991.

 Throughout the 1990s, more than $170 million in capital improvements were made at Little Rock National to ensure that the facility would continue to serve its customers in the new century.

 The airport was renamed Bill and Hillary Clinton National Airport in 2012, and in 2014 the airport announced a concourse renovation as part of the 2020 Vision Plan.

 While we’re always looking forward, we know it’s important to remember how we got here.
-Check out these fun vintage airport photos from our early days!
+Check out these fun vintage details from our early days!

 1927 - Charles Lindbergh’s Spirit of St. Louis at Little Rock Airport